kozyilmaz/mc-on-macos/README.md

-# mc-on-macos
+# Midnight Commander on macOS
-Midnight Commander on macOS
+Midnight Commander on macOS aims to create a macOS native and minimal installation for `mc` by compiling `autotools` and linking dependency libraries like `libffi` and `glib` statistically

 ```console
 $ sw_vers